tlorans/ClimateRisks/docs/source/climate_investing/project1.md

-## Project 1: Energy-System Constraint and Cross-Sector Responsibility for Carbon Emissions
+## Project 1: Energy-System and Cross-Sector Responsibility for Emissions

 In our first exposure to portfolio decarbonization, no other constraint than the one related to portfolio decarbonization was imposed.

+### Energy-System and Related-Emissions

 However, carbon emissions is an interlinked phenomenon, especially with the responsibility concept defined by the so-called Scope 1, 2 and 3 emissions (Teske et al., 2022).